GeoscienceAustralia/ga_sar_workflow/insar/docs/dev/LuigiWorkflowDAG.md

 ## Design Requirements ##

 An important aspect to the design of the Luigi workflow is the fact we have some production requirements that aren't quite suited to how Luigi is typically used, these requirements are:
-1. End product (Ciregisteration, NRB & IFG) processing failures should NOT result in workflow failures, the stack should continue processing even if these products fail for one or more scenes.
+1. End product (coregistration, NRB & IFG) processing failures should NOT result in workflow failures, the stack should continue processing even if these products fail for one or more scenes.
 The end result in a product failure should be a partially completed stack where interferograms have been produced for all scenes that succeeded, and products missing for those that failed - but the Luigi workflow should soldier on to the end regardless without error.
-2. Product failures should be able to be recovered from by re-processing those scenes (leaving the already successfully processed scenes alone), this combined with reuiqrement #1 implies Luigi task success does NOT correlate to product success...
+2. Product failures should be able to be recovered from by re-processing those scenes (leaving the already successfully processed scenes alone), this combined with requirement #1 implies Luigi task success does NOT correlate to product success...
 3. Stack processing should be able to recover from unexpected failures (eg: Luigi being completely killed/interrupted before finishing), this is an implicit feature of Luigi when used normally but needs consideration due to quirks from us obeying requirements #1 & #2 above.
 4. The set of products that make up a stack can expand (eg: new products can be added by extending the end-date of a stack), thus a complete stack can be made incomplete by expanding the end date.